kyoheiu/feu/README.md

 cargo install --path .
 ```

-This app is designed to be used with a tiling window manager such as i3, so after the installation, the configuration is as follows, for example:
+This app is designed to be used with a tiling window manager such as i3, so after the installation, configure as follows, for example:

 ```
 # ~/.config/i3/config